xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 ```

 <br>
 The code snippet performs the following:

 <br>
 ![getRow](https://github.com/xaviermerino/ECE2551-SoftHardDesign/blob/master/Homework-3/getColumn.png?raw=true)

 <br>
 * **void insertionSort(char data[], int size)**: This function takes as an argument an array of type `char`.
 It also takes as an argument the `size` or length of the array.
 This function implements **insertion sort** which is a simple (quadratic) sorting algorithm.
 It is not the most efficient when it comes to performance but is efficient enough for small data sets.
-This function should perform in-place sorting.
+This function should perform in-place sorting. **It is acceptable not to use pointer notation here.**

 ```c++
 char test[4] = {'z', 'c', 'a', 'f'};